tailwindcomponents/articles/whats-is-coming-in-tailwindcss-v2/index.md

-# What's coming in tailwindcss v2
+# What's new in TailwindCss v2

 Tailwind Css frameworks keeps moving fast and many of the features for v2 are already known.
 The upgrade looks like it will be easy with a few breaking changes.
 As the release will probably come in November, we'll try to update the post as new features are announced.

-You can start using most of the new features, as they are already deployed in 1.8, behind feature flags.
+You can start using most of the new features, as they are already deployed in 1.8 behind feature flags.

 ## Remove deprecated gap utilities